 In the only March 15 player move affecting former or future Yankees, Doc Medich was one of four pitchers along with Tony Armas and Mitchell Page sent by the Pirates to the A’s in 1977 for Phil Garner, Tommy Helms, and Chris Batton.
 Medich posted a 49-40 record in Pinstripes from 1972-1975.
 And in the same category, the A’s traded Vida Blue to the Giants for seven players and cash on March 15, 1978, a transaction that would not have taken place had Commissioner Bowie Kuhn not overruled the Yankees’ purchase of Blue in 1976.

 Having been officially dispatched to the AA Trenton two days earlier, second baseman Corban Joseph and outfielder Zoilo Almonte were assigned to the Yankees on March 15, 2013, the same day the team signed free agent outfielder Brennan Boesch.
-It was incidentally the same 2013 day second baseman Dean Anna, who is trying to earn a spot in the Bronx in 2014, was assigned to the San Diego Padres.
+It was incidentally the same 2013 day second baseman Dean Anna, who tried to earn a spot in the Bronx in 2014 (he succeeded, briefly), was assigned to the San Diego Padres.